Greetings from Dean Hegab

 We also offer outstanding research programs with internationally recognized faculty and access to world-class research facilities.
-Some of our physics faculty played a significant role in the discovery the Higgs Boson at CERN in Geneva this past year as part of the ATLAS collaboration.
+Some of our physics faculty played a significant role in the discovery the Higgs Boson at CERN in Geneva as part of the ATLAS collaboration.
 We have several NSF CAREER award winners that provide our students the opportunity to participate in cutting-edge research.
-We graduated 24 Ph.D. students during 2012-13 and our research expenditures have averaged $16M during the past three years.
+We graduated 22 Ph.D. students during 2015-16 and our research expenditures have averaged over $15M during the past three years.
 Our research programs are focused through six active research centers: the Institute for Micromanufacturing, Trenchless Technology Center, Center for Biomedical Engineering and Rehabilitation Services, Center for Applied Physics, Integrated STEM Education Research Center, and the Center for Secure Cyberspace.

-We are in the final phases of a building campaign to build a new Integrated Engineering and Science Education Building that will provide 60,000 square feet of space to expand our focus on project-driven curricula.
+We have recently finished the design phase for a new Integrated Engineering and Science Building that will provide 128,000 square feet of space to expand our focus on project-driven curricula and hope to break ground on the new facility soon.
 The building will provide active, integrated learning environments for our first and second year engineering and science undergraduates and be located in close proximity to Bogard and Nethken Halls.
 It is part of our strategic plan to help attract, retain, and train the BEST engineering and science students.

 Louisiana Tech is a special place that offers an exciting environment that allows students, faculty, and staff to attain their maximum potential.
 We consider the success of our students to be the primary standard for our success, so I invite you to visit our campus, tour our facilities, meet our talented faculty and students, and discover what Louisiana Tech University and the College of Engineering and Science have to offer.